 - Clean up workspaces before you leave the project area—especially those where nails, tacks and metal shards may have fallen.

-- Reduce distractions and pay attention when using sharp implements.
+- Reduce distractions and pay attention when using sharp instruments.

 - Wear shoes outside.